SkillHeaven/RunePy/README.md

 # RunePy

 RunePy is a small demonstration project built with [Panda3D](https://www.panda3d.org/).
-The code creates a grid of tiles and lets a simple character move across the map using A* pathfinding.
-It provides a basic camera and control system to experiment with Panda3D's API.
+It generates a tiled world where a simple character moves using A* pathfinding.
+Regions stream in dynamically as you explore and the project provides a basic camera and control system to experiment with Panda3D's API.

 ## Features